fong-lab/fong-lab-old-website/join/index.md

 We welcome new trainees and staff to join our team at various points throughout the year.

 ### Staff Positions
 Technician positions open up every 1-2 years.
-Currently we are not actively recruiting for staff positions, but you are interested in learning about future opportunities or anticipated hiring timelines, please send an inquiry to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).
+Currently we are not recruiting for staff positions, but if you are interested in learning about future opportunities or anticipated hiring timelines, please send an inquiry to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).

 ### Postdoctoral scholars
 Funding for various postdoctoral opportunities is available on a rolling basis.
 Current funding is available for projects related to visual plasticity and optogenetic feedback control.
 If you are interested our research, you are encouraged to send an inquiry and CV to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).